averroes96/GeneticAlgorithm/README.md

 ## averroes96 contribution :

-After reading [Ms Vijini Mallawaarachchi](https://github.com/Vini2)'s [article](https://towardsdatascience.com/introduction-to-genetic-algorithms-including-example-code-e396e98d8bf3), i came accross this optimized version to make it as the starting point to develop my study project which is about implementing a solution for SAT problem using genetic Algorithm using JAVA.
+After reading [Ms Vijini Mallawaarachchi](https://github.com/Vini2)'s [article](https://towardsdatascience.com/introduction-to-genetic-algorithms-including-example-code-e396e98d8bf3), i came accross this optimized version to make it as the starting point to develop my study project which is about implementing a solution for SAT problem using genetic Algorithm with Java.

 My contribution revolves around creating a simple GUI for Genetic Algorithms using :